DeeJayLSP/pixel-ultima-font/FONTLOG.md

 This file provides detailed information on the Pixel Ultima font Software.
-This information should be distributed along with the Pixel Ultima fonts and any derivative works.
+This information should be distributed along with the Pixel Ultima font sources and any derivative works.

 Basic Font Information

-Pixel Ultima is a 16pt pixelated font that includes most Latin-1 and Esperanto characters.
+Pixel Ultima is a 16pt pixelated font that includes most Latin-1, Esperanto, and Cyrillic (Russian and Ukrainian) characters.
 It comes in 2 styles: Regular and Bold.

 Versioning is done as [year].[revision_number].[minor_adjust_index].
-First versions of an year don't get a revision number.
+First versions of an year get revision number 0.

 Source files are present in the sources folder.
-Birdfont is needed to open properly.
+Fontforge is needed to open properly.
 Contributions should be made directly on source files.

-ChangeLog
+Changelog

-Only major updates are logged:
+Only major updates are logged.
+No bug fixes:

+5 July 2022 (Douglas Leão) version 2022.0
+- Added more Cyrillic characters, now enabling the font use with Ukrainian

 11 September 2021 (Douglas Leão) version 2021.2
 - Added common Cyrillic characters